S-Spiegl/CV/README.md

 - I offered proofing and editing services to my principal investigator, on articles and for his book, *The Mirror of Health: Discovering Medicine in the Golden Age of Islam (2013)*.
 This attention to detail means that I am very good at looking for errors in code, cutting down on bugs, and also appreciate the importance of front-end.
 - Gained valuable experience working as part of a team, serving as a liaison between the principal investigator and his team, and often delegating tasks on his behalf.
 - Arranged international workshops and conferences, arranged travel and accommodation for visiting scholars, created purchase orders and paid invoices, booked rooms for meetings and events, liaised with the IT department to resolve technical issues, and was responsible for the timesheets of the entire research team.
 I also took and distributed minutes for the monthly meetings, as well as maintaining the shared drive and the project website.
-- At the same time, I also successfully completing a PhD and taught several classes, while often assuming extra duties and working overtime.
+- At the same time, I also successfully completed a PhD and taught several classes, while often assuming extra duties and working overtime.

 **University of Manchester: Teacher/Graduate Teaching Assistant** *(2012-2014)*